 Approved use rights for the SQL Server capabilities with Configuration Manager include:

 - Windows Server Update Services (WSUS) for software update point role

 - SQL Server Reporting Services (SSRS) for reporting point role

 - Data warehouse service point role

 - Database replicas for management point roles

 The SQL Server license that's included with Configuration Manager supports each instance of SQL Server that you install to host a database for Configuration Manager.
 However, only databases for Configuration Manager in the preceding list can run on that SQL Server when you use this license.
 If a database for any additional Microsoft or third-party product shares the SQL Server, you must have a separate license for that SQL Server instance.

 Does on-premises mobile device management (MDM) require an Intune subscription?

-Starting in version 1810, an Intune connection is no longer required for new on-premises MDM deployments.
+No. An Intune connection isn't required for new on-premises MDM deployments.
 Your organization still requires Intune licenses to use this feature.
 For more information, see the Intune support blog post.